A Comprehensive Timeline of Literally Everything Meghan Markle's Half-Sister Has Ever Said About Her

 by Billy Nilles | Thu., Oct.
 25, 2018 1:49 PM

-It's hard to keep track of where Samantha Markle stands with her half-sister, the Duchess of Sussexm on any given day.
+It's hard to keep track of where Samantha Markle stands with her half-sister, the Duchess of Sussex, on any given day.

 Ever since Meghan Markle's engagement to Prince Harry was announced, the former Suits star's older and clearly estranged sibling has been on one hell of a crusade to take her down and get herself some press in the process.
 But in that time, the elder Markle's feelings towards her sister have shifted with such regularity that it's enough to make your head spin.
 Last week, she was apologizing to Meghan and her husband for "past misunderstandings" in light of her sister's pregnancy announcement, while also somewhat ironically saying that "Everybody just needs to shut the heck up and let this be a great thing for them."